ccastignani/RRBS_DNAm_pipeline/README.md

 - ``/subworkflows``: Nextflow modules.
 These follow the naming convention <name>.module.nf, and may be nested within a directory with additional required scripts and files.
 - ``/workflows``: Contains the DNAm_nf pipeline

+## Before running the pipeline

+Before you start running the pipeline, you should make sure all required software are downloaded and the config file is set up accordingly ([link])https://github.com/ccastignani/RRBS_DNAm_pipeline/blob/main/conf/crick.conf).

 ## Usage:
 1. Clone the repo